-We take a look at the Mountain West’s winners and losers from the first weekend of college football.
+We take a look at the Mountain West’s winners and losers from Week 3 of college football.

 Encouragements and letdowns from the week that was.

 Week 3 was definitely a mixed bag for the Mountain West at large, with just four non-conference victories among eight contests altogether, though it wasn’t without high drama of all kinds.
 What does that mean for who stands among the week’s biggest winners and losers from Friday and Saturday?
 Find out below.

 If there was any doubt that the Cowboys had put their season-opening flop behind them, Craig Bohl’s men in brown and gold erased it on Friday night with a stunning 17-14 victory in Laramie over Air Force.

 They did it, by and large, through limiting big plays that the Falcons had found so easily against Northern Iowa and Colorado, holding Air Force to five chunk plays totaling 120 yards.
 Tim Polasek’s much-criticized offense also had its best overall performance of the season to date, averaging 5.9 yards per play.
 Andrew Peasley had a couple of big throws in the fourth quarter, on what would prove to be the game-deciding drive, while Titus Swen put the ground game on his back with 102 yards and the decisive touchdown on 19 carries.